Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 \subsection{Overview}

-To achieve effective protection against diffusion-based editing, we aim to push the protected sample away from the original clean sample by disrupting the intermediate step in the reverse diffusion process.
-For practical real-world applications, it's essential to ensure the protected image is perceptually similar to the original image.
-In practice, we uniformly sample the value of the forward diffusion step $t \sim [0, T]$ to generate noisy images and then perform optimization to craft the adversarial image $\mathbf{x}^{\adv}$ via our attacking and fidelity losses, repeating the same process $n$ times or until convergence.
-Figure \ref{concept} depicts these two push-and-pull criteria during different noise levels, the successful attack is reflected in the light orange line where the reverse sample moves far away from the normal edition of the image.
+To achieve effective protection against diffusion-based editing, we aim to push the adversarial image away from the original clean image by disrupting the intermediate step in the reverse diffusion process.
+For practical real-world applications, it's essential to ensure the adversarial image is perceptually similar to the original image.
+In practice, we uniformly sample the value of the forward diffusion step $t \sim [0, T]$ to generate noisy images and then perform optimization to craft the adversarial image $\mathbf{x}^{\adv}$ via our attacking and fidelity losses, repeating the same process $N$ times or until convergence.
+Figure \ref{concept} depicts these two push-and-pull criteria during different noise levels, the successful attack is represented in the light orange line where the reverse sample moves far away from the normal edition of the image.
 More specifically, our method can be formulated as follows:

 where $\delta$ denotes the attacking budget.
 The details of the attacking loss $\mathcal{L}_\text{attack}$ and the fidelity loss $\mathcal{L}_\text{fidelity}$ will be discussed in the following sections.